 Certificate in Advising Small and Family Businesses (Cert.
 ASFB)

-Small and family-owned businesses in Singapore represent one of the less-explored, high-potential segments for financial planners.
-The business and family dynamics of these segments are unique, requiring targeted, specialized solutions, which a financial adviser with a Certificate in Advising Small and Family Businesses (Cert.
+Small and family businesses in Singapore represent one of the under-served, high-potential segments for financial planners.
+The business and family dynamics of these segments are unique, requiring targeted, specialized solutions, which a Financial Adviser Representative (FAR) with a Certificate in Advising Small and Family Businesses (Cert.
 ASFB) can more deliver more competently.
-The course has a structured framework offering insights into the challenges faced by small business and family-owned business owners, and prepares participants to provide expert guidance and actionable advice.
+The course has a structured framework offering insights into the challenges faced by small business and family business owners, and prepares FARs to provide expert guidance and actionable advice to problems that can be solved using insurance and investment products.

-According to Statistics Singapore, there are 190,100 enterprises in Singapore (including companies, businesses, non-profit organizations, ministries and statutory boards) of which 99% are small and medium enterprises, while 82% comprise mostly of major locally-owned enterprises.
-SMEs contribute almost half of the country's gross domestic product.
+According to Statistics Singapore, there are 190,100 enterprises in Singapore (including companies, businesses, non-profit organizations, ministries and statutory boards) of which 99% are small and medium enterprises.
+SMEs contribute almost half of the country's Gross Domestic Product (GDP).

 Nine out of 10 SMEs are tackling the problem of unplanned growth.
 A 2016 research report by Morar Consulting and Epicor Software Corporation has found that about 65% of the country's business leaders are worried that business growth can put excessive pressure on business operations, and adversely affect quality and customer satisfaction.
 Half of the business leaders are concerned about their ill-preparedness in managing a larger, growing and diverse business.

-One of the most pressing and complex challenges faced by this segment is effectively managing growth expectations.
-Financial advisers attuned to the needs and issues faced by small business owners are in a better position to provide essential tools and insights necessary to informed decision-making through the growth stages.
+One of the most pressing and complex challenges faced by this segment is effectively managing business risks due to the incapacity or death of the owner(s).
+FARs attuned to the needs and issues faced by SME Owners are in a better position to provide essential solutions to help them navigate these challenges.

 Succession planning is another challenge.
-Succession plans can be designed to ensure that the business survives and prospers when leaders are no longer in the picture, owing to their untimely death, incapacitation or retirement.
-A succession plan can also be an exit strategy that ensures the the owner or his/her heirs can cash out at a good value under the prevalent circumstances.
-Here too, financial advisers can assist business clients with goal-setting and provisions.
+A well-structured succession funded by insurance can be designed to ensure that the business survives and prospers when leaders are no longer in the picture, owing to their untimely death, incapacitation or retirement.
+A funded succession plan can also be an exit strategy that ensures the owner or his/her heirs can cash out at a good value under the prevalent circumstances.
+The role of the FAR in recommending suitable insurance products as a funding vehicles to the succession and exit proposition makes him an invaluable partner to business clients.

 The future is quite uncertain for owners of privately-owned businesses.
 There are no means of predicting when untimely decisions may be necessitated in the event of ill-health or offers of acquisition by a global competitor.
-One of the best ways to be prepared for such uncertainties – whether positive or negative – is to be aware of the value of the business.
-Businesses can leverage a number of strategies to maximize the value of their firm for an attractive valuation.
-Unless they start preparing at the earliest, they will struggle to sell at any time or at the most opportune times.
+One of the best ways to be prepared for such uncertainties – whether positive or negative – is to ensure a strong solvency state in the company that can weather through the various storms such situation can present, while strengthening the confidence of customers, suppliers, creditors and internal staff and family members.

-Internal conflicts are more commonly associated with family-owned businesses, but it is a lesser known fact that their ownership structure gives them the advantage of long-term competitiveness over publicly-held companies.
+Internal conflicts are more commonly associated with family businesses, but it is a lesser known fact that their ownership structure gives them the advantage of long-term competitiveness over publicly-held companies.
 As mentioned above, future plans emphasize passing on ownership and/or management to the next generation more than selling/floating the business.
 Effective conflict management and succession planning are essential to realize such 'family involvement' goals and take a longer-term approach to decision-making.
+Here, liquidity can provide for equalisation and distribution planning to minimize conflicts and unhappiness among family members.

-Financial advisers with a Certificate in Advising Small and Family Businesses (Cert.
+FARs with the Certificate in Advising Small and Family Businesses (Cert.
 ASFB) have extensive knowledge of the complexities inherent in a family enterprise.
-The certification can help you advance your career or pursue a niche interest in a meaningful and rewarding way.
+The certification can help you penetrate this segment and develop business relationships with the business owners in a meaningful and rewarding way.

 About the Certificate in Advising Small & Family Businesses (Cert.
 ASFB)

 The Certificate in Advising Small & Family Businesses (Cert.
-ASFB) is a certificate course approved by the Institute of Banking and Finance (IBF) under the FTS-scheme to equip financial services practitioners with the necessary to engage the business owners market.
-Due to the broad scope of business ownership planning, this course is designed to focus on addressing the challenges faced by small and family-owned businesses.
+ASFB) equips FARs with the necessary competency and skills to engage the business owners market, using field-tested approach and frameworks developed from experience and academia.
+Due to the broad scope of business ownership planning, this course is designed to focus on addressing the challenges faced by small and family businesses.

 At the end of this course, financial planners will be equipped with:

-- An appreciation of the framework used to understand the business environment and business strategy to understand the client’s challenges and communicate more effectively with the client
+- An understanding of the frameworks used to understand the business environment and business strategy to understand the client’s challenges and communicate more effectively with the client

-- An appreciation of the process to conducting an analysis of the client’s business and the development of a business narrative
+- An understanding of the process to conducting an analysis of the client’s business and the development of a business narrative

-- An understanding of the various business structures and its implications for businesses
+- An understanding of the various business structures and its implications for businesses, and the problems they present in various exit situations

 - An understanding of various business valuation approaches in negotiating buy-sell agreements

-- An understanding of the importance of succession planning and a framework to get started
+- An understanding of the importance of succession planning and a framework to get started, and use insurance as a vehicle to ensure a smooth transition

 - An understanding of strategies to protecting a business against the loss of a key employee